grafana/cloudcost-exporter/pkg/azure/aks/README.md

 ## Pricing Map

-Because Azure has not yet implemented the pricing API into it's SDK :shame:, this packages uses the 3rd party [Azure Retail Prices SDK](https://github.com/gomodules/azure-retail-prices-sdk-for-go) to grab the prices.
+Because Azure has not yet implemented the pricing API into it's SDK :shame:, this package uses the 3rd party [Azure Retail Prices SDK](https://github.com/gomodules/azure-retail-prices-sdk-for-go) to grab the prices.

 This is based on [Azure's pricing model](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/), where different prices are determined by a combination of those factors.